Hostile Takeover

 “Getting used to it?”
 J said with a smirk.

 When Uzi tried to push the arm away, J didn’t stop her, immediately pulling it away.
 Uzi licked her lips.
 “No, I just needed it.
 I’m leaking.
 I got shot!”
 Uzi groaned.
+She had question, asked with quiet hesitation.
 “Did you shoot me, J?”

 “Thought so.
 Glad you’re not like her.”